FreeCAD/FreeCAD/src/Tools/typing/README.md

 (manual dispatch).
 It routes by ref: `releases/*` branches publish to PyPI, every other branch publishes to TestPyPI as a `.devN` build, and the workflow refuses a release branch that still carries the `dev` suffix in `version.json`.
+A release candidate is published to PyPI as a pre-release, not to TestPyPI, so the production path is exercised before the release itself goes out.
 Regenerate before publishing whenever the bindings change so the wheel reflects the current API.